Annor-Gyimah/REVERSE-SHELL-MULTIPLE-CLIENTS/README.md

 ## Usage
-* The server.py file should be installed on the attacker machine while the client.py runs on the target(victim) machine
+* The server.py file should be installed on the attacker's machine while the client.py runs on the target(victim) machine.
 * On the windows terminal, run "python server.py" to wait for connections from the client. e.g. python server.py
-* Make sure the client.py have the same ip address and port number as the server.py
+* Make sure the client.py have the same ip address and port number as the server.py.
-* If python is installed you, open the client.py with your favourite text editor then compile it with python or you can open the windows CMD as well then you run "python client.py"
+* If doing test on the same computer, just open another terminal after the first terminal for the server.py and run python client.py.
+* If not on the same computer but on the same network, you can convert the script to an executable file by using pyinstaller and running the .exe file on the client side.
+Read the docs on how to do it.
+Before you run the .exe on the client's side make sure to deactivate the windows defender or any other anti-virus software.

 ## Functionalities